 I responded to a call for help on Twitter from the Barn Owl Centre for some volunteers to help.
 The Barn Owl Centre in Gloucester is somewhere I had wanted to visit for a while.
 However, I had a free weekend so jumped at the chance.
 They were having some difficulties and needed to set in motion a plan to grow some natural boundaries.
 These were to keep flying spaces safe for the birds of prey because of changes in the surrounding area.

-What Is The Barn Owl Centre?
+What Is The Barn Owl Centre in Gloucester?

-Conservation in the Form of Nest Boxes
+Conservation Nest Boxes

 The Centre work to keep Owl Conversation very simple and sell a range of Owl & Kestrel Nest Boxes.
 These provide a perfect choice that supports the welfare of Owls & Kestrels that take up residence & successfully raise their young.

-- Hawk & owl experience – The birds you get to fly on this experience will be either a European Buzzard or a Harris Hawk plus one of the Owl species.
+- Hawk & owl experience – The birds you get to fly on this experience will be a European Buzzard or a Harris Hawk plus one of the Owl species.

 - Photography days – The perfect location to photograph owls & birds of prey.

 - Birthday parties – An educational hands-on Owl Flying Experience tailored for children aged between 4 and 15 years old.

 - Schools & Group Visits – Children from the age of 4 can fly trained Owls to the gloved hand whilst learning all about them.
 During the visit, all children will also be able to see a variety of species ranging from Owls, Hawks, Falcons & a Golden Eagle.

 The centre needs the help of volunteers, which they appreciate.
 They have opportunities for people to help;